ryanatkn/gro/.changeset/spotty-pots-fetch.md

 '@ryanatkn/gro': patch
 ---

-fix ts imports into `.svelte.ts` modules
+fix the loader for `.svelte.ts` modules